 What You Should Know

-· Any lineal ascendant or descendant of spouse of the individuals
+f.
+Any lineal ascendant (parents, grandparents, children, grandchildren) or descendant of your spouse (children, grandchildren)and their spouses

 Source: InvestmentYogi is one of the leading personal finance websites in India